francosparn/react-health-app/README.md

 ## Preview

 Application of medical appointments carried out with React.
 Other technologies used: HTML and Bootstrap 4.
 It also uses a module for Sweet Alert 2 alert messages.
+Medical appointments are stored in LocalStorage.

 ![](https://i.imgur.com/tVmbxvk.png)